Why you need to be careful about lower back pain!

 Pain relievers and anti-inflammatory drugs

-Pain relievers and anti-inflammatory drugs are good short-term options for treating lower back pain, but be careful if you use them regularly.
-While they can be taken over the counter or prescribed by a doctor, these medications can have negative side effects when taken regularly.
+Using pain relievers and anti-inflammatory drugs is effective for short-term relief of lower back pain.
+However, it’s important to be cautious when using these medications regularly.
+These medications can harm you if used too often, whether bought without a prescription or prescribed by a doctor.
 For example, when used frequently, these medications may cause stomach irritation, nausea, and vomiting.
-If you decide to use pain relievers or anti-inflammatory drugs for chronic lower back pain, be sure that you only take them when necessary and not more than directed by your doctor or pharmacist.
+Only take pain relievers or anti-inflammatory drugs for chronic lower back pain when necessary and do not exceed the recommended dosage given by your doctor or pharmacist.

 Stronger drugs